ixdat/ixdat/docs/source/developing.rst

 Developing ixdat
 ================

-If there's an experimental technique or analysis procedure or database or that ixdat should support and doesn't, it might be because **you** haven't coded it yet.
+If there's an experimental technique or analysis procedure or database that ixdat should support and doesn't, it might be because **you** haven't coded it yet.

 Here are a few resources to help you get started developing ixdat.